-Eva appeared both in films and on Broadway in the 1950s.
-During the 1950s, she appeared in several "A"-movies including The Last Time I Saw Paris (1954), starring Elizabeth Taylor, and Artists and Models (1955), which featured Dean Martin and Jerry Lewis.
+Eva appeared both in films and on Broadway in the 1950s, as well as in several "A"-movies, including The Last Time I Saw Paris (1954), starring Elizabeth Taylor, and Artists and Models (1955), which featured Dean Martin and Jerry Lewis.

-In 1953, she was gives her own television talk show, "The Eva Gabor Show" (1953).
+In 1953, she was given her own television talk show, The Eva Gabor Show (1953).
 Throughout the rest of the 1950s and early 1960s, she appeared on television and in movies.
-She appeared on one episode of the mystery series "Justice" (1954), and was on the game show "What's My Line?"
+She appeared on one episode of the mystery series Justice (1954), and was on the game show What's My Line?
 (1950) as the "mystery challenger".
 Her film appearances during this period include a remake of My Man Godfrey (1957), Gigi (1958) and It Started with a Kiss (1959).

-However, she is best remembered as Lisa Douglas, the socialite turned farm wife on "Green Acres" (1965) with co-star Eddie Albert playing her attorney husband Oliver Wendell Douglas.
+However, she is best remembered as Lisa Douglas, the socialite turned farm wife on Green Acres (1965) with co-star Eddie Albert playing her attorney husband Oliver Wendell Douglas.
 Eva Gabor died at age 76 from respiratory failure and pneumonia and July 4, 1995 in Los Angeles, California.

 |Frank Jameson||(21 September 1973 - 1983) (divorced)|

-|Richard Brown||(4 October 1959 - 1972) (divorced)|
+|Richard Brown||(4 October 1959 - 14 November 1972) (divorced)|

 |Dr. John Williams||(8 April 1956 - 20 March 1957) (divorced)|